Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 In the example below, you'll see that for Schematic Design, $27,410 worth of hours have been logged under Unbilled, but we've only completed the work up to the 25% Milestone.

 With this information handy, you can now decide what percentage you'd like to bill your client by entering that under Current Complete.
-Here I've entered 25% based on the completed Milestones, which updated the Current Due to $19,550 (which is 25% of your Planned amount).
+The example above shows 25% based on the completed Milestones, which updated the Current Due to $19,550 (which is 25% of the Planned amount).

 Invoicing for Hourly Fees